blazincicnika/romeandjuliet/README.md

 This site uses:
 Bootstrap Navbar - it's a nice effect when the user checks the website with mobile or tablet screen size.
 It turns Navbar into a "hamburger"

-Bootstrap cards - also nice effect for pricing ticket list wit button to buy a ticket
+Bootstrap cards - also nice effect for pricing ticket list with added button to buy a ticket.
+It's responsive and mobile frendly

 ## Testing